8 Essentials for Teaching Reading and Spelling to Children with Special Needs

 8. Easy-to-Follow Lessons

-The All About Spelling method is easy to follow, with clear lesson plans that let instructors focus on the student instead of figuring out the next step in the lesson.
+The All About Reading and All About Spelling method is easy to follow, with clear lesson plans that let instructors focus on the student instead of figuring out the next step in the lesson.

-All About Spelling's building-block approach uses progressive, sequential lesson plans to create a strong foundation of essential skills.
-Each level in the program builds upon the former in a logical sequence that helps your child achieve spelling success.
+Our building-block approach uses progressive, sequential lesson plans to create a strong foundation of essential skills.
+Each level in the program builds upon the former in a logical sequence that helps your child achieve reading and spelling success.